-Competence (i): Respond to navigational emergencies
+Competence (i) : Respond to navigational emergencies

-Content of Examination Criteria for Satisfactory Examination

-Precautions when beaching a ship in the The type and scale of any problem is

-promptly identified and decisions and

-actions maximize the safety of persons on

-Action to be taken if grounding when board and minimize the effects of any

-grounding is imminent and after malfunction of the ship's systems.

-grounding, leaks, fire, explosion and

-methods of refloating with or without

-assistance.

-Action to be taken if collision is imminent

-and following collision or after sustaining damage of any kind or impairment of the watertight integrity of the hull by any cause.
+Content of Examination Criteria for Satisfactory Examination river trade limits.
+The type and scale of any problem is promptly identified and decisions and actions maximize the safety of persons on board and minimize the effects of any malfunction of the ship's systems.
+Action to be taken if collision is imminent and following collision or after sustaining damage of any kind or impairment of the watertight integrity of the hull by any cause.
 Assessment of damage control.
 Emergency steering.
 Emergency towing arrangement and towing procedures.
 Exceptional circumstances such as the loss of a rudder or propeller.
 Steps to be taken when disabled and in distress with particular reference to river trade limits.
 Protection and safeguard of all persons and crew in the event of wreck and other emergencies.
 Abandoning ship and passenger control in various emergency situations.
 Assisting a ship or an aircraft in distress.
 Rescuing the crew of a disabled ship or from rescue boats and survival craft.
 Launching of rescue boat or survival craft in all conditions.

-Competence (ii): Manoeuvre and handle a ship in all conditions
+Competence (ii) : Manoeuvre and handle a ship in all conditions

-Content of Examination Criteria for Satisfactory Examination Manoeuvring and handling a ship in all All decisions concerning berthing, conditions, including: unberthing, anchoring and ships proper manoeuvres based are on manoeuvres when approaching pilot assessments of ship's manoeuvring, engine or characteristic and the forces and external embarking stations and disembarking pilots with due regard factors to be expected. to weather, tide, headreach and stopping distances handling ship in rivers, estuaries and 2 restricted waters, having regard to the effects of current, wind and restricted water on helm response application of constant rate of turn techniques manoeuvring in shallow water, including the reduction in under-keel clearance caused by squat, rolling and pitching
+Content of Examination Criteria for Satisfactory Examination

+Mar oeuvring and handling a ship in all All decisions concerning berthing,

+cond litions, including : unberthing, anchoring and ships

+manoeuvres are based on proper

+1 assessments of ship's manoeuvring, engine

+characteristic and the forces and external

+disembarking pilots with due regard to weather, tide, headreach and ±

+stopping distances

+stopping distances

+2 handling ship in rivers, estuaries and

+restricted waters, having regard to

+the effects of current, wind and

+restricted water on helm response

+3 application of constant rate of turn

+techniques

+4 manoeuvring in shallow water,

+including the reduction in under-keel

+clearance caused by squat, rolling
-- 5 interaction between passing ships and between own ship and nearby banks (canal effect) - 6 berthing and unberthing with a single or twin screw under various conditions of wind, tide and current with and without tugs - 7 ship and tug interaction - 8 use of propulsion and manoeuvring systems - dry-docking, both with and without damage - 10 management and handling of ships in heavy weather, including assisting a ship or aircraft in distress, towing operations, means of keeping an unmanageable ship out of trough of the sea, lessening drift and use of oil - 11 precautions in manoeuvring to launch rescue boats or survival craft in bad weather - 12 methods of taking on board survivors from rescue boats and survival craft - ability to determine the manoeuvring and propulsion characteristics of common types of ships with special reference to stopping distances and turning circles at various draughts and speeds - 14 importance of navigating at reduced speed to avoid damage caused by own ship's bow wave and stern wave - use of and manoeuvring in and near, traffic separation schemes and in vessel traffic service (VTS) areas.

-Anchoring with one or two anchors and working anchors and cables in all circumstances including dragging anchor, clearing foul hawse, hang-off of anchor, breaking/slipping cables and carrying out of anchor with boats.
-Choice of anchorage.
+and pitching 5 interaction between passing ships and between own ship and nearby banks (canal effect) 6 berthing and unberthing with a single or twin screw under various conditions of wind, tide and current with and without tugs 7 ship and tug interaction 8 use of propulsion and manoeuvring systems 9 dry-docking, both with and without damage 10 management and handling of ships in heavy weather, including assisting a ship or aircraft in distress, towing operations, means of keeping an unmanageable ship out of trough of the sea, lessening drift and use of oil 11 precautions in manoeuvring to launch rescue boats or survival craft in bad weather 12 methods of taking on board survivors from rescue boats and survival craft 13 ability to determine the manoeuvring and propulsion characteristics of common types of ships with special reference to stopping distances and turning circles at various draughts and speeds 14 importance of navigating at reduced speed to avoid damage caused by own ship's bow wave and stern wave 15 use of and manoeuvring in and near, traffic separation schemes and in vessel traffic service (VTS) areas. worl circu clean brea of horing with one or two anchors and king anchors and cables in all unstances including dragging anchor, ring foul hawse, hang-off of anchor, king/slipping cables and carrying out anchor with boats.
+Choice of horage.